MaximeMohandi/MaximeMohandi/README.md

 # Hi !

-My friends sees me as the computer wizard who fix grandma's printer and yes I'm but I'm also a passionate which chose development to challenge himself and to continue to learn every day through his job.
+My friends sees me as the computer wizard who fix grandma's printer  but I'm also a passionate which chose development to challenge himself and to continue to learn every day through his job.

 # 🧰 Dev & Tools